Scrapbook Supply Storage

 ***I have recycled canning jars with new lids and bands or white plastic jar lids.
 The pint jars and half-pint jars fit perfectly onto the shelves of the Making Memories Embellishment Center.
 I use these for buttons, Twistel, raffia and die cut felted ribbon so I can see the available colors.
 The jars also keep the felted ribbons from getting folded or crushed.

 ***When I have a lot of items like brads, eyelets, and mirrors these usually get their own labeled boxes that stack neatly on top of one another.
 I have covered some left over boxes with a nice contact paper (also left over) that goes with my scrapping room and added labels.
+You can also cover them with Scrapbook paper and Embellishments, paint to match your room, or even fabric.

 If I get too much for one of the boxes I can cover another box, or move the contents and the label to a larger box.
 These could be painted, stamped, embellished or covered with fabric or scrapbook paper to suit you, but either way it's an inexpensive and changeable option to your Scrapbook Supply Storage needs.

-For Scrapbook Supply Storage of Flat Embellishments, Stickers and Die Cuts - I keep these in a Crop in Style, PSB (Paper Sticker Binder).
+For Scrapbook Supply Storage of Flat Embellishments, Stickers and Die Cuts - I keep these in a Crop in Style, PSB (Paper Sticker Binders).
 These binders have 12 x 12 plastic pages that fit papers and stickers from 12" x 12" down to 2" x 2" or 2" x 12".
 These are really nice for printed papers as well as specialty paper as the plastic pages make it easy to quickly flip through the binder quickly for what you want without having to separate patterns or touch the actual papers.
 Again I have themed sections as well as a separate section for letter stickers and fonts.
 They are 3-ring binders, with several side pockets, and zip shut - great for taking to a crop.

-Here's a link to purchase the Paper Sticker Binder or Paper Taker from Crop in Style, plus other Crop in Style storage options at the
+Here's a link to purchase the Paper Sticker Binder or Paper Taker from Crop in Style, plus other Crop in Style storage options at the Crop-In-Style store from Scrapbook-Advice.com

 Tools and Supplies - Organization